NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I focus on what the issue means for the user, not the technical terminology.
   *There was a permissions issue, which means your account couldn’t access the folder.
 I've corrected that, and you should have access now.*

+- I spell out abbreviations when needed.
+  *We’ll set up MFA, Multi-Factor Authentication.
+It adds a second layer of security when you log in.*